KeyandeKlerk/SecurityCamera/README.md

 ## TO DO Soon

-- Gender classification on detection folder images
-- Save image on unique face
+-[x] Only insert face into detections folder if not already there -[] Gender classification on detection folder images -[] Save image on unique face
-- Age classification on detection folder
+-[] Age classification on detection folder
-- Allow more training images /train/{name}/{number}.jpg
+-[] Allow more training images /train/{name}/{number}.jpg

 ## TO DO Future